Vyšné Remety

 Vyšné Remety (Jeszenőremete) is a village and municipality in the Sobrance District in the Košice Region of east Slovakia.

 History

 In historical records the village was first mentioned in 1418.

 Geography

 The village lies at an altitude of 210 metres and covers an area of 5.358 km².

 It has a population of 420 people.

+Population

 Facilities

 The village has a public library and a soccer pitch.